TrueLecter/nix-docker/README.md

 - it's easy to build a new custom baseimage using a specific version of nixpkgs, this makes it a lot easier to create an image with a custom version of nix or nixpkgs.

-- the lnl7/nix:ssh image can be used to setup an image that can be used as a remote builder, this allows you to build expressions for `x86_64-linux` on other platforms (ex. building a new baseimage on a darwin machine)
+- the truelecter86/nix:ssh-2022-06-13-22.05 image can be used to setup an image that can be used as a remote builder, this allows you to build expressions for `x86_64-linux` on other platforms (ex. building a new baseimage on a darwin machine)

 ## Base Images

-All the images are based on the latest baseimage, previous versions are available in my repository [https://hub.docker.com/r/lnl7/nix/tags](https://hub.docker.com/r/lnl7/nix/tags).
+All the images are based on the latest baseimage, previous versions are available in [my Docker Hub repository](https://hub.docker.com/r/truelecter86/nix/tags) or [lnl7's Docker Hub repository](https://hub.docker.com/r/lnl7/nix/tags).

+- `truelecter86/nix:base-2022-06-13`
 - `lnl7/nix:2020-09-11` (2.3.7)
 - `lnl7/nix:2020-06-07` (2.3.6)
 - `lnl7/nix:2020-03-07` (2.3.3)